Applying for the grant of probate, collecting and distributing the assets

 - Settle any liabilities

-- File income tax returns for the period of administration
+- File (or liaise with accountants) income tax returns for the period of administration

 - Provide estate accounts detailing all financial transactions since the date of death

 - Advise the personal representatives on minimising their risk exposure

 - Distribute the estate to the entitled beneficiaries